theUncanny/edna/src/note-help.md

 Right-click for context menu.

 For native context menu do `Ctrl + right-click`.
-This is especially useful when spell checking to correct mis-spellings.
+This is useful when spell checking to correct mis-spellings.

 ## Switch to recently opened note